Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Methodology

+before transforming the particles of the final ensemble using $\Parametrisation$ to obtain the EKI approximation to the posterior of the geological parameters.

+In the remainder of this section, we elaborate on some of the key transformations we use when defining the mapping $\Parametrisation$, that allow us to represent a diverse range of prior beliefs regarding the characteristics of given geothermal system.
 A particularly flexible class of models we use to describe a range of spatially-varying phenomena are Gaussian random fields (GRFs), which we review in Section \ref{sec:grfs}.
-Section \ref{sec:level_sets} describes how we use can pair a GRF with the level set method to parametrise layered rock formations with variable interfaces, and Section \ref{sec:constraints} discusses how we can use variable transformations to impose geophysical constraints as part of the prior.
+Section \ref{sec:level_sets} describes how we use can pair a GRF with the level set method to parametrise layered rock formations with variable interfaces, and Section \ref{sec:constraints} discusses how we can use variable transformations to impose general geophysical constraints as part of the prior.